Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-6.md

 ### Exercise:

->There was one function we did not test in the utils.py file.
-The 'options_filter' function.
+>There was one function we did not test in the `utils.py` file.
+The `options_filter` function.
 Write a test for that function.

 Once you have completed that function here are some more tests to implement:

 ### Testing the starwars.py API requests:

-Copy the following code to the test_starwars.py file, study what they are doing and run them.
+Copy the following code to the test_`starwars.py` file, study what they are doing and run them.

 ```python
 from unittest import TestCase